 The results of product development, preclinical studies and clinical trials, along with the aforementioned manufacturing information, are submitted to the FDA as part of a NDA.
 NDA's must also contain extensive manufacturing information.
 Under the Prescription Drug User Fee Act ("PDUFA"), the FDA agrees to specific goals for NDA review time through a two-tiered classification system, Standard Review and Priority Review.
 Standard Review is applied to products that offer at most, only minor improvement over existing marketed therapies.
 Standard Review NDAs have a goal of being completed within a ten-month timeframe, although a review can take significantly longer.
 A Priority Review designation is given to products that offer major advances in treatment, or provide a treatment where no adequate therapy exists.
 A Priority Review takes the FDA six months to review a NDA.
 It is likely that our product candidates will be granted Standard Reviews.
-The review process is often significantly extended by FDA requests for additional information or clarification.
-The FDA may refer the application to an advisory committee for review, evaluation and recommendation as to whether the application should be approved.
-The FDA is not bound by the recommendation of an advisory committee, but it generally follows such recommendations.
+The review goal and recommendation as to whether the application should be approved.
+The FDA may refer the application of an advisory committee, but it generally follows such recommendations.